 In the event of duct plugging, 3 clean-out doors are provided.
 Make sure these doors are installed properly; if not, they can create increased LSK's.
+(Refer to Figure 25)

 Check delivery liners each day.
-Replace if worn or damaged.
+Replace if worn

-THE TANK
+THE COMBINE TANK

 The tank is located on top of the combine.
 Care should be taken not to over fill the tank as excess peanuts will plug the delivery system and eventually spill on to the ground.
 The tank is emptied by two hydraulic cylinders which lift the bottom of the tank until it reaches a vertical position.
 The peanuts exit through a door on the top right side of the tank.
-The maximum recommended dump height is ten foot two inches, this is to 10" below the pivot point on the tank arms.